 With Saudi Arabia opening its doors to tourism in late 2019, there’s no wonder that there is confusion on where tourists can and can’t visit.
 Mainly when it comes to Mecca and Medina (Makkah and Madinah), the 2 most important places in Islam.

-The Kingdom of Saudi Arabia had intrigued me for years, as well as the holy cities of Mecca and Medina, so it isn’t surprising that I first visited KSA in January 2020, just a few months after the tourism e-visa was launched.
+The Kingdom of Saudi Arabia had intrigued me for years, as well as the holy cities of Mecca and Medina, so it isn’t surprising that I first visited Saudi Arabia in January 2020, just a few months after the tourism e-visa was launched.

 Related Post: Are you visiting Jeddah before Madinah?
 If so, read my post on how to get from Jeddah to Madinah via bus, train & flight!

-Plus, after spending a month in Saudi Arabia in total I was also feeling more interested in Islam and wanted to learn more.
+Plus, after spending a month in Saudi Arabia meeting a lot of Muslims I was feeling more interested in Islam and wanted to learn more.

 Related Post: Places To Visit in Madinah!